SPS-L/TSOC-data-analysis/README.md

 print(f"Loaded {len(df)} snapshots with {len(df.columns)} columns")

 # Use in representative operating points extraction
+# The function will automatically use existing 'net_load' and 'total_load' columns
+# if they are present in the loaded data, avoiding redundant calculations
 rep_df, diagnostics = extract_representative_ops(
     loadallpowerdf('results'), max_power=850, MAPGL=200, output_dir='results'
 )